rrk-codepath/video-timed-comments/README.md

 * Ability to search videos to annotate.
 * Ability to add annotations to a video at particular times.
 * Ability to share an annotated video with friends which opens the detail page in the app.

-Mobile features used:

-* audio
-* push
-* real-time (in creating the feed of annotated videos)

 Walkthrough: http://i.imgur.com/7r42ouX.gifv